 Is Digital India successful?
 In short, the answer is yes.
 Let’s see how the answer is “yes.”

-Talking about the nine pillars of Digital India, it has created a digital era that’s not just limited to its benefits but also creates more job opportunities and helps Indian citizens with their day-to-day lives and businesses.
+If you have been using any of the facilities, the chances are the campaign is successful.
+It has created a digital era that’s not just limited to its benefits but also creates more job opportunities and helps Indian citizens with their day-to-day lives and businesses.

 Digital India Issues and Challenges